-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers the Olympic Games.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+For O, Gombrich covers the Olympic Games.

 E. H. Gombrich: Ancient Greece had no one king or administration in common.
 Instead, each city was a kingdom in itself.
 But one thing united the Greeks: their religion and their sport.
 And I say ‘one thing’ because, strangely enough, sport and religion weren’t two separate things – they were closely connected.
 For instance, in honour of Zeus, the Father of the Gods, great sporting contests were held every four years in his sanctuary at Olympia.
 As well as large temples there was a stadium at Olympia, and all the Greeks – the Dorians, Ionians, Spartans and Athenians – came there to show how well they could run, throw the discus and the javelin, ﬁght hand to hand and race chariots.